No room to hide: implications of cosmic-ray upscattering for GeV-scale dark matter: Contact interactions and beyond

 \subsection{Constant cross section}

-For the discussion of a constant cross section, we will again consider the case of spin-independent scattering with isospin conserving nucleon couplings, as described by Eq.~(\ref{eq:siconst}).
+For the discussion of a constant cross section, we will again consider the case of spin-independent scattering with isospin conserving nucleon couplings, cf.~Eq.~(\ref{eq:siconst}).
 In the left panel of Fig.~\ref{fig:constraints_constant}, we show our improved constraints from a re-interpretation of the Xenon-1T limits in this case.
-Broadly, these updated and refined CRDM limits cover the mass range up to $m_\chi \lesssim 10 \,\mathrm{GeV}$ for cross-sections $10^{-31}\,\mathrm{cm}^2 \lesssim \sigma_{\mathrm{SI}} \lesssim 2 \times 10^{-28}\,\mathrm{cm}^2$.
+Broadly, these updated and refined CRDM limits cover the mass range up to $m_\chi \lesssim 10 \,\mathrm{GeV}$ for cross sections $10^{-31}\,\mathrm{cm}^2 \lesssim \sigma_{\mathrm{SI}} \lesssim 2 \times 10^{-28}\,\mathrm{cm}^2$.

 For comparison, we also indicate (with dash-dotted lines) the limits that result when neglecting both form-factor dependence of the cross section and inelastic scatterings in the attenuation part.
 As expected, this leads to a shape of the excluded region very similar to that originally derived in Ref.~\cite{Bringmann:2018cvk}, where the same simplifying assumptions were made.
 As a result of our improved treatment of CR fluxes and form factors, however, the limits indicated with dash-dotted lines are overall slightly more stringent than what is reported in that analysis.
 We find that for very light DM, with $m_\chi\lesssim10$\,MeV, this simplistic treatment actually leads to rather realistic limits, the reason being that for highly relativistic particles the typical momentum transfer is always so large that efficient inelastic scattering becomes relevant.
 For heavier DM masses, on the other hand, this treatment clearly overestimates the stopping power because it neglects the form factor suppression relevant for semi-relativistic DM scattering on nuclei.